-$^{^{2}}$ A similar conclusion was reached by Xu et al. (2009, 2010); see
+2 A similar conclusion was reached by Xu et al. (2009, 2010); see also Nierenberg et al. (2011) for the observed spatial distribution of luminous satellites in early-type galaxies.

 Figure 1.
 An illustration (top) of a light ray propagating through intergalactic space from a lensed quasar to an observer.
 The primary galaxy/halo at intermediate redshift causes image splitting due to its strong lensing effect.
 Both intrinsic substructures (satellite subhaloes and galaxies) in the primary lens and intergalactic haloes along the line of sight perturb the lensing potential and give rise to anomalous flux ratios between the images.
 The corresponding illustration of ray tracing through multiple lens planes is given in the bottom panel.